rn00m/owddm-blog-portfolio/README.md

 # 🚀 Astro, Hygraph, Tailwind CSS Blog-Portfolio
 ## 👀 A little bit about the project!
-- This is a project I created from scratch for a presentation at OWDDM (Osaka Web Designers & Web Developers Meetup).
-It is not a complete or a beautiful project, because it will be up to you to that! ("evil" laughter) This was just a starter to introduce Astro and how it could be used as a headless CMS, in this case Hygraph was used.
+- My name is Romano Moesa and this is a project I created from scratch for a classical presentation at OWDDM (Osaka Web Designers & Web Developers Meetup).
+It might not be a complete or a beautiful project, because it will be up to you to that! ("evil" laughter)

+This was just a starter to introduce Astro and how it could be used as a headless CMS, in this case Hygraph was used.
 There was no special reason for doing so, was just reading articles on the internet and they were featured in one.

 ## 👀 OWDDM/KWDDM
 If you are living in Osaka or around, or you are just passing through or want to give a presentation feel free to visit us!
 About OWDDM and KWDDM are volunteer non-profit groups that organizes Meetups in Kansai.
 We try to have 1 meetup per month and Region with one or two presenters talking about a topic related to either making things in the Web.